 - Public participation can help shape projects so they’re more sustainable and better serve the community

 - You can learn a lot and get more buy-in from communities when they actively participate from the beginning

 - It’s never too early to start working on public participation activities, like running surveys and focus groups, starting education programs and hosting events

-- Public participation is a great way to keep your finger on the pulse about what the community wants and needs (especially with regard to sustainability), as well as build strong relationships that’ll serve everyone long-term
+- Public participation is a great way to keep your finger on the pulse about what the community wants and needs (especially concerning sustainability), as well as build strong relationships that’ll serve everyone long-term

 - Not everyone’s going to be happy about your project

 - You’ll come across a huge range of differing perspectives and interests

 - Expect conflict between different people groups and differing sustainability goals